Lykegenes/Lykegenes.github.io/_posts/2015-12-05-configure-ssl-nginx-lets-encrypt.markdown

 {% highlight bash %}
 sudo ./bootstrap.sh
 ./venv.sh
-. venv/bin/activate
+ln -s $(pwd)/venv/bin/simp_le /usr/local/sbin/simp_le
 {% endhighlight %}

 and create a certificate
 {% highlight bash %}
-venv/bin/simp_le -d exemple.com:/var/www/website/root/ -f key.pem -f cert.pem -f fullchain.pem
+simp_le -d exemple.com:/var/www/website/root/ -f key.pem -f cert.pem -f fullchain.pem
 {% endhighlight %}

 To renew it, simply run the command again.
 You can also create a weekly Cron job.
 The certificate will only be replaced if necessary (close to it's expiration date).